msynquintyn/qodata/README.md

     var filter = qodata.filter('FirstName').equals('John');

 ### FUNCTION entity
-Call this method to instanciate a new filter
+Call this method to instanciate a new entity

 Entities CAN be used as parameter of the 'from' method.